FlorescuAndrei/07-spring-aop/README.md

       - can pre process and post process data.
       - can intercept a exception, stop exception propagation and change it.
       - ProceedingJoinPoint handle the target method.

+Aspect Ordering:
+  - For ordering aspects insert @Order(number).
+  - Place Advice in separate Aspect (create new class (Aspect)for every advice).
+  - Create new class for pointcut declaration, to reuse in different Aspects.

 Notes: